 What is the Menstrual Health Hub?

 We envision a world where FEMALE HEALTH IS A PRIORITY in progressing gender equality.
-Periods should not a reason why women, girls and those who menstruate cannot THRIVE
+Periods should not be a reason why women, girls and those who menstruate cannot THRIVE

 Inclusive and impartial, our mission is to IMPROVE COMMUNICATION, CONNECTION AND COLLABORATION across the female health space

 Solutions to female health challenges are as unique as the people seeking them.

 We recognize that there are MANY DIVERSE APPROACHES to improving female health.
 We acknowledge the incredible contributions being made in this field by a diverse body of advocates and professionals and aim to AMPLIFY THE VOICES of this robust and rapidly growing global community.

 The Hub Approach